Campaign of the Month: October 2017

 Drawback: If an alliance was already secret, a romantic relationship is doubly secret.
 Your lover’s associates would likely shun them (or worse) for sleeping with a leech.
 Even if you can keep things secret, there’s always the question of whether your lover is just using you.

 You control a node: a wellspring of mystical energy from which mages draw quintessence.
-One dot is a minor node with a trickle of quintessence, while five dots is a vast node and one of the most supernaturally potent sites in the region.
+Node • is a minor node with a trickle of quintessence, while Node ••••• is a vast node and one of the most supernaturally potent sites in the region.
 You can’t directly use the node yourself, but mages will bargain with you for access to the site.
-Reduce the Willpower cost to call in Debts from mages by one dot per Node dot.
+Reduce the Story Point cost to call in Debts from mages by one dot per Node dot.
 If this would reduce the Debt’s cost to 0, you can call in a free Debt once per story.
 Reducing the cost to -1 lets you call in a free Debt twice per story, and so on.

 Drawback: Mages may seek to “liberate” the site from a leech’s control if they feel bargaining with you has become overly burdensome.

 You’ve managed to subject a mage to the blood bond and can purchase them as a Pawn (mages are never Retainers).
-An initiate mage is a three-dot Pawn.
-An apprentice mage is a four-dot Pawn.
-A disciple mage is a five-dot Pawn.
+An initiate mage is a Pawn •••.
+An apprentice mage is a Pawn ••••.
+A disciple mage is a Pawn •••••.

 Drawback: The Awakened are not ghouls.
-Trying to dominate one to the same extent can backfire in catastrophic ways.
+Trying to dominate one to the same degree can backfire catastrophically.
 Other mages will react with outrage if they learn what you’ve done and will likely take steps to attempt to rectify the situation.

 Effect: You actually were a mage prior to your Embrace.
 The loss of your magick is a deeply painful thing and your feelings towards your sire are likely seriously conflicted at best.
 However, your former state is not without benefits.

-• First, you know just as much about Awakened society as any recently-minted mage can reasonably be expected to.
+• First, you know as much about Awakened society as any recently-minted mage.
 You know the faces, personalities, hangouts, and common rumors about many local Awakened—and they know yours.
 They regard you with pity if you’ve tried to maintain good relations with them, or they fear you for your knowledge of their society’s secrets if you haven’t.

-• Finally, you may purchase Status among a former mage cabal.
+• You may purchase Status among a former mage cabal.
 You’re no longer one of them, but they’ll come to your aid—and expect you to come to theirs.
-You may also buy a senior mage who taught you magick as a Mentor (and who likely deeply mourns what’s become of their former apprentice).

 In addition to the above Loresheets, there are a number of New Orleans/Blood & Bourbon-unique ones that players and the GM have has ideas for but hasn’t yet written up.
 If players are interested in potentially taking any of the below, hit up the GM and he’ll do so.